top of page

 The Project

-Stone Mountain Health Services, a Federally Qualified Health Center (FQHC) serving seven counties in Southwest Virginia, is enhancing telehealth capabilities across its 11 primary care locations.
-This initiative aims to improve behavioral health services and physical exam capabilities in rural areas with limited access to urgent care or same-day medical evaluations outside of emergency departments.
+Stone Mountain Health Services, a Federally Qualified Health Center (FQHC) serving seven counties in Southwest Virginia, enhanced telehealth capabilities across its 11 primary care locations.
+This initiative aimed to improve behavioral health services and physical exam capabilities in rural areas with limited access to urgent care or same-day medical evaluations outside of emergency departments.

 Haysi Clinic (Haysi, Dickenson County)